isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <b><font size=5 color="#7daadf">Malay Language Department</font></b>
 <br>
 <br>
-The Malay Language department aims to build the joy of learning the Malay Language so that our students develop the love and passion for the language and culture.
+<font size=4>The Malay Language department aims to build the joy of learning the Malay Language so that our students develop the love and passion for the language and culture.
 The six-year Malay curriculum hones our students’ oral, listening and writing skills through ICT and differentiated learning which taps on various resources to help students read, write and communicate effectively.
-We also aim to inculcate knowledge and values so that our learners will be responsible citizens who are proud of their Malay heritage and culture.
+We also aim to inculcate knowledge and values so that our learners will be responsible citizens who are proud of their Malay heritage and culture.</font>

 <br><br>